Oklahoma’s LSTA Projects

 Statewide Databases ($529,004)

-As part of the agency’s Digital Prairie resource, ODL offers EBSCO and Britannica School databases to all types of libraries and their patrons throughout the state.
+As part of the agency’s Digital Prairie resource, ODL offered EBSCO and Britannica School databases to all types of libraries and their patrons throughout the state.
 EBSCO offers access to health, business, and educational resources as well as millions of full-text magazine and professional journal articles.
 Oklahomans performed more than 50 million information searches via EBSCO last year.
 Oklahoma elementary school and middle school students used the Britannica School online encyclopedia almost 500,000 times during the same period.
 ODL’s purchase of statewide licenses provides 24/7 access to these resources for all residents of the state.
 ODL has been offering information databases since 1998, and they are a lifeline for small libraries and small school districts.
 For larger libraries, the offerings through Digital Prairie frees up funds in the local budget to purchase more specialized resources and meet other patron needs.
-(This is a continuing, annual project.)
+(This is a continuing, annual project.
+Britannica School is no longer offered.)

 Resource Sharing/Interlibrary Loan ($459,447)